Become a Cockroach and Build and Sell Large and Expensive Items

 - Focus on low-volume products.
 These are typically items where the main search volume is <2000 searches a month (and often <1000).

-- Shipping for oversize products is disproportionate to the costs.
+- Focus on super-efficient logistics.
+Shipping for oversize products is disproportionate to the costs.
 Because you will have low volume, it is CRITICAL you have as efficient logistics as possible.
 In fact, my strategy is less of a product or marketing strategy and more of a logistics strategy.
 What does this mean?
 Suppliers must be strategically located close to one another to consolidate shipping; Shipments need to be divided between standard size/oversize to result in as few Amazon FCs as possible.

 My Experience Working at an Amazon FBA Oversize Warehouse